SOTIF-AVLab/DOTL/Highway_Vis_tool/README.md

 selectID = 15150;
 ```

 Then, run the `startVisualization.m`, and you can get the visual interface.
+Click the `play` button to play, there are also `stop`, `next` and other buttons.
+You can also drag the `progress bar` to adjust the progress.

 <div align=center>
 <img src="https://github.com/SOTIF-AVLab/DOTL/blob/main/Doc/video.jpg" width = 600>